-The Twin Cam 88° engine utilizes a nonadjustable crankshaft position sensor.
+The Twin Cam 88® engine utilizes a non-adjustable crankshaft position sensor.
 Thus no mechanical means exist for adjusting the timing.
-The TC88 module overcomes this limitation.
-The initial timing switch allows you to shift the entire advance table up or down.
+The TC88 EX module overcomes this limitation.
+The initial timing switch allows you to shift the entire advance table.
 Switch setting 5 corresponds to nominal timing.
-Lower switch settings decrease (retard) the initial timing and higher switch settings increase (advance) the initial timing in one-degree steps.
+Lower switch settings decrease (retard) the initial timing in one degree steps.
+Initial timing settings higher than 5 are ignored by the TC88 EX version.

-The TC88 module accommodates a wide range of engine applications.
+The TC88 EX module accommodates a wide range of engine applications.
 The advance slope switch allows you to control the aggressiveness of the ignition advance.
 Figures 2-4 show the effect of advance slope switch settings.
 Each figure shows advance curves for various manifold pressure values.
 Higher switch settings result in more aggressive advance.
 The effect is more pronounced at high manifold pressures.
 Note that 30 In-Hg manifold pressure represents wide open throttle (WOT) and 16 In-Hg represents deceleration conditions.
-Switch setting 5 is similar to the OE advance.
+Advance slope switch setting 5 is recommended as a starting point.